Speech Generation API

 • Streaming support via /v1/speech/stream endpoint

-The FALCON model supports real-time audio streaming, ideal for conversational AI applications.
-This is used by the AI Chat Widget's Voice-to-Voice feature.
+The FALCON model supports real-time audio streaming, used internally by the AI Chat Widget's Voice-to-Voice feature.

 Performance: